The Ultimate Guide to Home Inspection Before Buying

 • Check Credentials: Ensure the inspector is licensed and certified by a recognized organization, such as the American Society of Home Inspectors (ASHI).

-• Read Reviews: Online reviews and recommendations from friends or your real estate agent can provide insight into the inspector’s reputation and reliability.
+• Read Reviews: Online reviews and recommendations from friends or our agents at Nelson Walley Real Estate can provide insight into the inspector’s reputation and reliability.
+We have a list of recommended inspectors on our website under Service Providers.

 • Ask Questions: Inquire about their experience, areas of expertise, and what will be included in the inspection report.